SkynetDrive/enhanced-saiga-mod/README.md

 * [yarn_mistral_7b_128k.ipynb](./yarn_mistral_7b_128k.ipynb) - this notebook contains a script for training the [NousResearch/Yarn-Mistral-7b-128k](https://huggingface.co/NousResearch/Yarn-Mistral-7b-128k) model.
-This model, an advancement over the base [Mistral 7B
+This model, an advancement over the base [Mistral 7B v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1), incorporates the [Flash Attention 2](https://github.com/Dao-AILab/flash-attention) algorithm, enabling it to handle a context size of up to 128k tokens.
+The notebook provides a detailed and user-fr